Information on Bay of Plenty Regional Council's meeting process, including standing orders.

 They enable decision-making to happen in a transparent, inclusive and lawful manner.

 All councils must adopt standing orders under the Local Government Act 2002.

 For clarity’s sake whenever a question about the interpretation or application of these standing orders is raised, particularly where a matter might not be directly provided for, it is the responsibility of the Chairperson of each meeting to make a ruling.
 All members of a local authority must abide by standing orders.

 Public participation process

 Members of the public are welcome to attend all council and committee meetings unless there is reason to consider some items 'in committee'.
-If you wish to speak at a meeting, prior arrangement must be made with Council.
+If you wish to speak at a meeting, please contact the Governance Team to make prior arrangement with Council.

 This is part of Standing Orders, and is put on the agenda as Public Forum.

 Public forums are a defined period of time, usually at the start of a meeting and the purpose is so that the public can bring matters of interest to the Council’s attention.
 In the case of a committee or subcommittee, any issue, idea or matter raised in a public forum must also fall within the terms of reference of that meeting.

 - Up to 15 minutes is available for the public forum.
 However this can be extended by the Chairperson.
 Requests must be made to the meeting secretary at least one clear day before the meeting; however this requirement may be waived by the Chairperson.

 - Speakers can speak for up to 5 minutes.
 No more than two speakers can speak on behalf of an organisation during a public forum.
 Where the number of speakers presenting in the public forum is more than three, the Chairperson has discretion to restrict the speaking time permitted for all presenters.